Post-Master's Doctor of Nursing Practice

 Yes, most online, graduate nursing courses will include a synchronous component, This means you are required to be logged in and participating in class.
 Most classes meet once per week, on a weekday, in the afternoon or evening.
 All times listed are Eastern time.
 There may be classes or times that differ from these norms.

-Possibly.
-Ohio State offers a tuition assistance program for employees.
+Maybe, Ohio State offers a tuition assistance program for employees.
 Eligibility is based on your employment status.
-You should consult with your Human Resources representative if you have questions about the program.
+Contact your Human Resources representative if you have questions about tuition assistance.

 Students interested in pursuing an APRN specialty track leading to advanced practice certification while also pursuing their DNP can do so through Ohio State’s BSN to DNP program.